-Bottlenose dolphins are found worldwide.
-They prefer a temperate and tropical climate and can be found in both the Atlantic and Pacific oceans, as far north as Norway and Nova Scotia, as far south as South Africa, near Japan and California and south to Australia and Chile.
-They also live in open ocean and can be found in Hawaii and Polynesia.
-Because of the wide distribution of bottlenose dolphin populations, the marine animals that share their habitats vary from one ocean climate to another.
+Bottlenose dolphin habitat is found worldwide.
+The animals prefer a temperate and tropical climate and can be found in both the Atlantic and Pacific oceans, as far north as Norway and Nova Scotia, as far south as South Africa, near Japan and California and south to Australia and Chile.
+Bottlenose dolphin environment includes the open ocean and they can be found in Hawaii and Polynesia.
+Because of the wide distribution of the bottlenose dolphin biome, the marine animals that share their habitats vary from one ocean climate to another.

 The Atlantic Bottlenose Habitat

 Bottlenose dolphins living in the Atlantic Ocean share their habitat with jellyfish, seals and several different whale species including humpback whales.
 These dolphins feed primarily on herring, halibut and cod.
 They also eat squid, lobster and crab species.
 Although the bottlenose dolphin is one of the greatest marine predators, they are sometimes the prey of larger orcas and sharks.
 The great white and tiger species of shark can be found in Atlantic waters, along with several other smaller species.

 The Pacific Bottlenose Habitat

 Bottlenose dolphins in the Pacific Ocean share their habitat with otters, seals and sea lions.
 Many whale species can also be found in the Pacific, including the blue whale.
 Herring and mackerel make up the bulk of the Pacific dolphin's diet and share the deep water with large fish species like tuna and swordfish.
 Several salmon species and even barracuda can be found in the dolphin's Pacific Ocean habitat.